Experience Makes All the Difference

 The duration of alimony will be determined by a judge.
 If rehabilitative alimony is awarded, the court will set a time limit.
 For permanent alimony, support will terminate if the spouse receiving alimony remarries or either spouse dies.
 Alimony can be awarded as monthly payments or as a one-time payout depending on the situation.

 Advocating for Your Best Interests

-Our family law attorney has decades of experience representing clients in complex and emotionally charged divorces.
-We strive to help you negotiate a satisfactory alimony order.
+Our Nevada- based alimony attorneys have decades of experience representing clients in complex and emotionally charged divorces.
+Our alimony laywers in Las Vegas will strive to help you negotiate a satisfactory alimony order.
 You can count on us to advocate on your behalf and provide the counsel you need to make informed decisions.

 "Ann Kolber has helped me numerous times in the past rectifying business issues and I will be continuing to use her excellent knowledgeable services in the future!"Steve

 "She is brilliant, calm and very deliberate.
 She has such a level of knowledge of the law that she ends up calmly schooling the uneducated while in court!"Kristi

 "Ms. Kolber and her assistant were there every step of the way.
 I would recommend her to anyone who needed either legal advice.
 I'm very satisfied."Annacelia M.

 Ann E. Kolber, Esq.